 So, to support and maintain your sobriety, enjoy and really take in its benefits.
 At the start of a day, an evening, or even a minute, commit to and enjoy the anticipated positive results of sobriety.
 While you are being sober in some way, enjoy the results.
 After being sober, looking back, take in the sense of its benefits.

 Enjoy the bliss of blamelessness.
 The feeling that there is nothing to be ashamed of, that you are taking an honorable path.
 The knowledge that you are putting distance every day between yourself and problematic past behaviors.
 Enjoy the sense of worth, of self-respect.

 Enjoy the pleasures of a clear mind and a healthy body.
 Be glad about not putting toxins – the source of the word, intoxication – into your body and mind.
 Feel good about the gift you are giving your future self.

 Enjoy the results in your relationships.
-Enjoy not feeling embarrassed the day after, or hung-over, or tired because you stayed up too late.
+Enjoy not feeling embarrassed the day after a hung-over, or tired because you stayed up too late.
 Savor the respect of others.
 Be glad you avoided needless quarrels.
 Feel good about not harming others.
-Be glad you’ve cleared the field so you can focus on getting your wants met in the relationship.
+Be glad you’ve cleared the field, so you can focus on getting your wants met in the relationship.

 Enjoy learning how to manage stress and have fun in more wholesome, psychologically mature ways.